ProgrammEverything/EitaaAPI/README.md

 I am not currently planning to support this project.
 I have tested this but only a couple of times. \
 Just wanted to clarify that this API is not fully complete. \
 So it is a demo. \
-Please note that If any bugs-errors happen that cause damage I am not liable because this is a demo and maybe I will choose to develop It in the future.
+Please note that If any bugs-errors happen that cause damage I am not liable because this is a demo and maybe I will choose to develop It in the future. \
+THIS IS NOT AN OFFICIAL PROJECT OF ANY SORTS.
+THIS PROJECT IS MADE BY ME AND IT IS NOT MADE OR SAID TO BE OFFICIAL TO THE COMPANY WHO OWNS THE EITAA MESSAGING APP.